Please click the tabs for further details about Pass Auf.

 One novice and one varsity team per school, competing in separate tournaments.
 Novice teams, consisting only of students in German I and German II who have never competed in Pass auf! before, compete only at the regional level and do not advance to state.

 A team may consist of up to seven players, with no advantaged speakers.
 However, only up to five players may compete in a given round.
 Two teams play head-to-head in each game.
-A game consists of 25 questions – five questions from each of the following categories: Arts and Letters, Erdkunde, Grammar, History and Politics, and Odds and Ends.
+A game consists of 25 questions – at least five questions from each of the following broad categories: History and Politics, Arts and Letters, Erdkunde,and Odds and Ends, (5*4=20) plus an additional five questions from one of the above categories to round out the 25 questions.
 In each category there will be questions valued at 10, 20, 30, 40, and 50 points, depending upon difficulty.
 There will also be one 50 point question relating to a specific theme announced each year.

 From the time that a question is read for the first time, the teams have 30 seconds in which to signal.
 After signaling, a team has 30 seconds to confer before beginning to give the answer.
 If a team gives a correct answer, it receives the points designated for the question.
 If the team’s answer is not accepted by the moderator, the moderator will reread the question for the opposing team.
 It then has 30 seconds to signal whether it wants to try to answer the question.
 After it signals, it has 30 seconds in which to answer.